Beyond Dirty Paper Coding for Multi-Antenna Broadcast Channel with Partial CSIT: A Rate-Splitting Approach: Introduction

-\textit{Second}, this paper shows that, in MISO BC with partial CSIT, one can get even better performance than linearly precoded RS (and DPC) by marrying RS and DPC, and using DPC to encode the private parts of the messages.
+\textit{Second}, this paper shows that, in MISO BC with partial CSIT, one can get even better rate region performance than linearly precoded RS (and DPC) by marrying RS and DPC, and using DPC to encode the private parts of the messages.
 This leads to another transmission strategy, denoted as Dirty Paper Coded Rate-Splitting (DPCRS).
-We show that the rate region achieved by DPCRS in MISO BC with partial CSIT is enlarged beyond that of conventional DPC and that of linearly precoded RS.
+We show that the rate region of DPCRS in MISO BC with partial CSIT is enlarged beyond that of conventional DPC and that of linearly precoded RS.
 Gaining benefits from the capability of RS to partially decode the interference and partially treat interference as noise, DPCRS is less sensitive to the variation of CSIT inaccuracies, network loads, and user deployments compared with DPC and other existing transmission strategies.
-Since the capacity region of the MISO BC with partial CSIT remains an open problem, the corresponding capacity achieving strategy for the MISO BC with partial CSIT is not known.
-Nevertheless, the proposed DPCRS strategy becomes a new benchmark as the best-known achievable strategy for the MISO BC with partial CSIT.

-\textit{Organizations:} The rest of the paper is organized as follows.
+\textit{Organization:} The rest of the paper is organized as follows.
 The system model is described in Section \ref{sec: system model}.
 The problem formulation for the proposed strategies is specified in Section \ref{sec: problem formulation}.
 In Section \ref{sec: algorithm}, the proposed algorithm is described followed by the numerical results in Section \ref{sec: numerical results}.
 Finally, conclusion is made in Section \ref{sec: conclusion}.